teejlab/API-Risk-Assessment-Framework/README.md

     ├── CONTRIBUTING.md         # Contributing File
     ├── env.yml                 # Conda Environment File
     └── README.md               # README
-​

 ## Usage

 1. Clone the repository to your machine.
 2. Set up the environment using the instructions below.
-3. Template to include new API endpoint can be found in the `data/processed` folder.
+3. Template to include new API endpoint for training or prediction can be found in the `data/raw` folder.
+4. To access the notebooks via Jupyter Lab, follow the instructions below.
-4. To use the models directly, please refer to Makefile instructions below.
+5. To use the models directly, or to generate the reports, please refer to Makefile instructions below.
-​

 ## Environment set up